tsitu/MH-Tools/README.md

 #### &sect; Cheese Filters

 Cheese filters allow you to easily hide certain cheeses from the Best Locations table depending on your hunting situation.
 For example, frugal hunters may want to tick the `Magic Essence` checkbox to hide costly SB+ derived cheeses.

-You can `Apply` filters to the first column, `Reset` filters on the table, or `Clear` all of your ticks.

 | Filter Category        | Cheeses                                                                                                                        |
 | ---------------------- | ------------------------------------------------------------------------------------------------------------------------------ |